AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 time to get clarifications and be prepared for the discussions on meta.

 The company also agreed to update their press policy.
 New statements to the press must get at least one member of the community management team to sign off on the statement and statements must be as general as possible.
-This works in tandum with the existing policy put in place in 2019, where statements won't discuss an individual moderator without written permission.
+This works in tandem with the existing policy put in place in 2019, where statements won't discuss an individual moderator without written permission.

 This is another one that we can't judge effectiveness of until it's been broken.
 Unfortunately, the press policy from 2019 wasn't enough to prevent